windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/2_python_quickstart/index.md

 Scripts consist of 2 parts:

-- **Code**: For python scripts, it must have at least a main function.
+- **Code**: for python scripts, it must have at least a main function.
 - **Metadata**: metadata about the Script such as its path, summary, description, [jsonschema](../../../reference/index.md#json-schema) of its inputs (inferred from its signature)

 When stored in a code repository, these 2 parts are stored separately at `<path>.ts` and `<path>.script.yaml`